-- More women than ever have access to high-quality affordable health care and coverage for the full range of reproductive health services, including birth control, maternity benefits, mammograms, and other critical preventive health care without a copay10 - and they're not willing to go back. - Thanks to the ACA and the availability of financial help, more than 55 million women are benefiting from access to fully covered women's health services, including birth control without a copay which saved American women and families \$483 million, or an average savings of \$269 per woman, on birth control pills in the first year alone.11 - The ACA has helped make health coverage more affordable and easier to get, and makes sure coverage includes a comprehensive set of benefits and services that women need. - Without financial help, millions of women are at risk of losing critical health coverage, including maternity care, needed prescription drugs, and doctor's visits, as well as affordable birth control, well-woman exams, cancer screenings, and mammograms, without copays or other out-of-pocket expenses.
+- More women than ever have access to high-quality affordable health care and coverage for the full range of reproductive health services, including birth control, maternity benefits, mammograms, and other critical preventive health care without a copay - and they're not willing to go back. - Thanks to the ACA and the availability of financial help, 48.5 million women are already benefiting from access to fully covered women's health services, including birth control without a copay9 - which saved American women and families \$483 million on birth control pills in the first year alone.10 - The ACA has helped make health coverage more affordable and easier to get, and makes sure coverage includes a comprehensive set of benefits and services that women need. - Without financial help, millions of women are at risk of losing critical health coverage, including maternity care, needed prescription drugs, and doctor's visits, as well as affordable birth control, well-woman exams, cancer screenings, and mammograms, without copays or other out-of-pocket expenses.
 These are the very benefits that sought to undo the previous sex discrimination in health care.